DLR-RM/stable-baselines3/docs/guide/examples.md

 ## SB3 with Isaac Lab, Brax, Procgen, EnvPool

-Some massively parallel simulations such as [EnvPool](https://github.com/sail-sg/envpool), [Isaac Lab](https://github.com/isaac-sim/IsaacLab), [Brax](https://github.com/google/brax) or [ProcGen](https://github.com/Farama-Foundation/Procgen2) already produce a vectorized environment to speed up data collection (see discussion in [issue #314](https://github.com/DLR-RM/stable-baselines3/issues/314)).
+Some massively parallel simulation environments such as [EnvPool](https://github.com/sail-sg/envpool), [Isaac Lab](https://github.com/isaac-sim/IsaacLab), [Brax](https://github.com/google/brax) or [ProcGen](https://github.com/Farama-Foundation/Procgen2) already produce a vectorized environment to speed up data collection (see discussion in [issue #314](https://github.com/DLR-RM/stable-baselines3/issues/314)).

-To use SB3 with these tools, you need to wrap the env with tool-specific `VecEnvWrapper` that pre-processes the data for SB3, you can find links to some of these wrappers in [issue #772](https://github.com/DLR-RM/stable-baselines3/issues/772#issuecomment-1048657002).
+To use SB3 with these tools, you need to wrap the environment with tool-specific `VecEnvWrapper` that preprocesses the data for SB3, you can find links to some of these wrappers in [issue #772](https://github.com/DLR-RM/stable-baselines3/issues/772#issuecomment-1048657002).

 - Isaac Lab wrapper: [link](https://github.com/isaac-sim/IsaacLab/blob/main/source/extensions/omni.isaac.lab_tasks/omni/isaac/lab_tasks/utils/wrappers/sb3.py)